How to: Ice Bowl Centerpiece

 - Featured items, such as flowers, petals, greens, fruit

 - A large flat bowl or plate to display the ice bucket

 - A towel or cloth napkin to line the display

--Select your choice of items to freeze.
-Sliced citrus fruits such as oranges, lemons and limes work well.
+-Select and gather your choice of items to freeze.
+Thinly sliced citrus fruits such as oranges, lemons and limes work well.
 Cranberries are colorful and freeze nicely, but they will float to the top during the freezing process.
-Hearty leaves, greens, evergreens and garden flowers are also excellent choices.
+Hearty leaves, greens, evergreens, petals and garden flowers are also excellent choices.
 If using evergreens, scale back the size so they aren't too unwieldly.
 Trim stems back a bit if more than a few inches long.

 -Add a clean bottle.
 There should be plenty of space between the bottle and the container.
-Add water to the bowl, leaving at least an inch from the top of the container
+Add water to the bowl, leaving at least an inch from the top of the container.

--Allow at least 6 hours to freeze solid, preferably overnight.
+-Allow at least twelve hours to freeze solid, especially for larger bowls.

 -When ready to display, remove the container from the ice cooler by letting it sit out a few minutes.
 If you use water to loosen it up, be cautious you don't crack your ice bowl.

--Display on a flat bowl or plate with a cloth napkin or small towel underneath the ice bowl to catch the melting ice.
+-Display on a flat bowl or plate with a cloth napkin or small towel underneath the ice bowl to catch the melting ice water.